yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 *Ubiquitous language* plays the core role in DDD.
 It's usually hard to synergize a cross-domain ubiquitous language that servers to all purpose.
-Taking a look at the above diagram, the descriptions of the domain-specific characteristics at differet layers should be depicted by using the consistent language.
+Taking a look at the above diagram, the descriptions of the domain-specific characteristics at different layers should be depicted by using the consistent language.
 By definition, *domain* in DDD refers to [a conceptual subject area about how users apply the software](https://en.wikipedia.org/wiki/Domain-driven_design#cite_note-evans2004-4).